 We are registered to process personal and sensitive information under the Data Protection Act 2018 - our registration number is ZA523971.

 Our Caldicott Guardian (senior person responsible for sharing of patient information) is Dr Abid Khan.
-He is also the Responsible Officer and Medical Director.
+He is also the Responsible Officer and Chief Medical Officer.

 Our Senior Information Risk Owner (SIRO) is Richard Morris (Director of Corporate Affairs and Communications).